-Giving a seed card is a highly original, fun, and eco-friendly way to send your wishes.
-What's more, there are plenty of occasions to give one: birthdays, Christmas, New Year, Mother's Day, Father's Day, Grandparents' Day, teacher appreciation gifts, retirement, weddings, and more.
-The seed card is made from recycled paper or cardboard embedded with seeds.
-The seeded paper can then be planted in soil, where it will decompose as the seeds germinate.
-A wonderful way to extend the joy and create lasting memories.
+Giving a seed card is a very original, fun, and eco-friendly way to send your wishes.
+There are plenty of occasions to give one: birthdays, Christmas, New Year, Mother’s Day, Father’s Day, Grandparents’ Day, thank-you gifts for teachers, retirement, weddings, and more.
+The seed card is made from recycled paper or cardboard infused with seeds.
+The seeded paper can then be planted in the soil, where it will decompose as the seeds germinate.
+A wonderful way to extend the joy and memories.
 Follow our step-by-step tutorial to make your own seed card!

 What do you need to make a seed card?

-Here’s a non-exhaustive list of materials required to make seeded paper:
+Here’s a non-exhaustive list of materials needed to make seeded paper:

-Which paper or cardboard should you use for seeded paper?
+Which paper or cardboard should you choose for making seeded paper?

-You can use biodegradable paper, such as newspapers, paper bags, cardboard from egg cartons, toilet paper rolls—even the cardboard packaging from your Promesse de Fleurs plant deliveries!
-Avoid glossy magazine paper, however.
+You can use biodegradable paper, such as newspapers, paper bags, cardboard from egg boxes, or toilet paper rolls.
+Even the cardboard from your Promesse de Fleurs plant deliveries!
+Avoid glossy magazine paper, though.

-Which seeds should I choose for my plantable card?
+Which seeds should you choose for your plantable card?

-Always opt for small-sized seeds.
-For example, avoid large seeds like pumpkin for Grandpa’s card (even if he loves the vegetable garden) and instead choose tomato, radish, or lettuce seeds, or other small vegetable seeds.
+Always opt for small seeds.
+For example, avoid pumpkin seeds, which are too large, and instead choose seeds like tomatoes, radishes, lettuce, or other small vegetable seeds.
 For flower lovers, consider a wildflower seed mix or other small flower seeds.
-For an aunt or teacher, herb seeds make a lovely choice.
+For aunts or teachers, herb seeds are a great choice.

 Step 1:

-• Cut the paper (or cardboard) into small pieces and place them in a mixing bowl.
+- Cut the paper (or cardboard) into pieces and place them in a mixing bowl.

-• Cover the paper with water and let it soak for at least an hour (longer for cardboard).
+- Cover the paper with water and let it soak for an hour, or longer for cardboard.

 Step 2:

-• In a saucepan, whisk together 25g of flour and 50ml of water.
+- In a saucepan, whisk 25g of flour with 50ml of water.

-• Once smooth, add 200ml of water and mix again.
+- Once the mixture is smooth, add 200ml of water and mix again.

-• Heat the saucepan while stirring continuously until a sticky consistency forms.
+- Heat the saucepan while stirring constantly until you get a sticky consistency.
 This creates a natural, biodegradable paper glue.

 Step 3:

-• Add four tablespoons of the glue to the bowl containing the soaked paper.
+- Add four tablespoons of the glue to the bowl with the paper.

-• Blend the mixture into a paper pulp.
+- Blend the mixture to create paper pulp.

-• Tip: If desired, colour the pulp with food or natural dyes.
-For example, beetroot juice creates a lovely pink, while turmeric adds golden hues.
+- Tip: If desired, you can dye the pulp with food or natural dyes.
+For example, beetroot juice will give a lovely pink, while turmeric adds golden hues.

 Step 4:

-• Drain the pulp using a sieve or strainer to remove excess water.
+- Drain the paper pulp using a sieve or strainer to remove excess water.

 Step 5:

-• Cover a flat surface (cutting board, baking tray, etc.) with a cloth, then spread a thin layer of pulp over it.
-To absorb water faster, gently press another cloth on top.
+- Cover a flat surface or tray (cutting board, baking sheet, etc.) with a towel, then spread a thin layer of the pulp on top.
+To absorb water faster, gently press another towel onto the pulp.

 Steps 4 and 5: Draining and spreading the paper pulp.